Aswinraj7845/CodeAlpha_Beta./README.md

 # CodeAlpha_Beta.
-The Hangman program is a simple text-based word guessing game developed using Python.
-In this game, the computer randomly selects a word from a predefined list of five words.
-The player must guess the word one letter at a time.
+The Hangman program is a simple console-based word guessing game developed using Python.
+The main objective of the game is to allow the user to guess a hidden word one letter at a time within a limited number of attempts.
+The program randomly selects a word from a predefined list of five words using the random module.
+The selected word remains hidden from the player and is represented by underscores corresponding to each letter in the word.